ci1xgk/Fellowship_Webpage/Flood_Human_ABM.md

 ### Ongoing work
-The flood-pedestrian simulator is being augmented with more sophisticated behaviour rules driving walking pedestrians in floodwater, including stability states due to potential sliding and toppling ([Xia et al. 2014](https://iahr.tandfonline.com/doi/abs/10.1080/00221686.2013.875073), variable walking speed, and nonuniform body charateristics [Bernardini et al 2020](https://www.sciencedirect.com/science/article/pii/S0925753519321745)).
-Work is also ongoing to set up and apply the simulator for a flood-prone area often populated by pedestrians, to more realistically explore its potential in planning evacuation and interventions.
+The flood-pedestrian simulator has been augmented with more sophisticated behaviour rules for governing pedestrians' variable walking speeds and instability states in floodwater, and considering difference age, gender and body sizes ([Shirvani et al 2020](https://iwaponline.com/jh/article-abstract/22/5/1078/75432/Agent-based-modelling-of-pedestrian-responses?redirectedFrom=fulltext)).
+Work is also ongoing to set up and apply the simulator for a real case study of a flood-prone and congested urban area to more realistically explore its potential in planning evacuation and interventions.

 ### Accessing the simualtor
-A work plan has been approved to port the latest version of the flood-pedestrain simualtor onto [DAFNI](https://www.dafni.ac.uk/projects/) computing facilities, where it can be accessed.
+The flood-pedestrain simualtor has been ported the compute facility of [DAFNI](https://dafni.ac.uk/project/flood-people-simulator/), where it can be used from a user-friendly graphical interface and informed by a detailed user guide.
+We are very grateful for the portability support provided by DAFNI to make the simulator available to the wider community and easy-to-use by non-experts.
+The proehct of porting the simulator to DAFNI was smooth, timely and stress-free!
+Also, upon project completion, we were provided with a demonstration of how the simulator can be run from the user-friendly graphical interface of DAFNI.
+Thanks DAFNI!

 [back](./)